Fikile Mthwalo

-Fikile Mthwalo (born 13 April 1989), is a Lesotho-born South African actress, script writer and entrepreneur.
+Fikile Mthwalo (born 13 April 1989) is a Lesotho-born South African actress, script writer and entrepreneur.
 She is best known for her roles in the popular serials It's Complicated, Isidingo and Gold Diggers.

 Personal life

 She was born on 13 April 1989 in Lesotho to a Mosotho father and Kenyan/Tanzanian mother.
 She has a younger brother who lives in Cape Town.
 From 2001 to 2005, she attended to Machabeng International College based in Maseru.
 Then she moved to Bloemfontein, South Africa and completed her Matric in 2007, at St Michael Girls School.
 In 2009, she joined the University of Cape Town and graduated with a Bachelor of Arts Film and Video Production.

 She married fellow South African actor Atandwa Kani in December 2015.
 She met Kani during a television serial set where they got engaged and married a year after.
 They planned their traditional marriage lobolo after their wedding.
 Atandwa is the son of John Kani and Mandi Kani.
+Fikile and Atandwa separated in 2019 and divorced amicably in 2023 based on irreconcilable differences.